 And the Slow Cooker Chicken Tortilla Soup is essentially finished at this point.
 It’s always a good idea to give it a taste and adjust the salt if needed.
 But the real magic happens when you plate it up…

-After ladling the soup into your bowls, add a handful of the toasty tortilla crisps, and optional toppings like some fresh cilantro, a few avocado slices, or a dollop of sour cream.
+After ladling the soup into your bowls, add a handful of the toasty tortilla crisps, and any additional toppings you like.
 Squeeze a wedge of fresh lime over top and enjoy!